Office of the Dean

 From the Fine and Performing Arts program, consider Tuskegee graduate, distinguished conductor, and composer William L. Dawson.
 He chaired the School of Music and directed the Tuskegee Choir for almost 25 years, during which time the choir garnered national and international acclaim.

-From Psychology and Sociology consider Professor Monroe Nathan Work, a sociologist who in 1908 founded the Department of Records and Research at the Tuskegee Institute.
+From Psychology and Sociology consider Professor Monroe Nathan Work, a sociologist who in 1908 founded the Department of Records and Research at Tuskegee Institute.
 His early work on cataloging lynching within the southern United States remains a valuable historical and sociological resource.
-From today’s world, consider the achievements of Tuskegee graduate Tom Joyner, the first African American urban, syndicated morning radio host.
+From today's world, consider the achievements of Tuskegee graduate Tom Joyner, the first African American urban, syndicated morning radio host.
 His radio show reaches millions nation-wide, his scholarships fund the hopes and aspirations of rising African American students.

-The Department of Social Work accredited by the Council on Social Work Education for the last twenty-five years has a rigorous teaching program that enables its graduates to obtain employment as a generalist social worker as well as to matriculate into graduate schools of social work around the country.
+The Department of Social Work Work accredited by the Council on Social Work Education for the last twenty-five years has a rigorous teaching program that enables its graduates to obtain employment as a generalist social worker as well as to matriculate into graduate schools of social work around the country.

 Our Physics department has distinction of enrolling the third largest number of majors among any Alabama degree granting institutions.
 The accomplished faculty and high quality students have won several state level awards and regional recognition.

-The most popular Tuskegee University major, biology, gives students a broad understanding of the processes, concepts, and structures that characterize life at three basic levels: molecular/cellular, system/organism, and community/ecosystem.
+The most popular Tuskegee University major, Biology, gives students a broad understanding of the processes, concepts, and structures that characterize life at the three basic levels: molecular/cellular, system/organism, and community/ecosystem.
 It prepares students for matriculation to graduate or professional school, or for careers in health care, public and private research, teaching, and related fields.
 Students participating in sponsored research are eligible for departmental financial support.

-As undergraduates, Tuskegee University majors are involved in summer research opportunities, internships programs, seminars, and activities of various campus honor societies.
+As undergraduates, Tuskegee University majors are involved in summer research opportunities, internship programs, seminars, and activities of various campus honor societies.
 Graduate students continue to advance the discovery and creation of new knowledge.
 The progress of these students into leadership roles in higher education, in industry, in government, and in the military are well documented and serve as a testament to the legacy of scholastic traditions at the core of Tuskegee University.